haltcase/if-ci/readme.md

 ## usage

+`if-ci` ships with two commands, the obvious `if-ci` as well as `if-not-ci`.
-Just prefix any command in an npm script with `if-ci` like so:
+To use them, just prepend them to any existing command in an npm script.

+### if-ci

+Will only run the given command when in a CI environment.

 ```json
 {